msolhab/azure-content/articles/machine-learning-data-science-process-sql-server-virtual-machine.md

 	# Query database and load the returned results in pandas data frame
 	data_frame = pd.read_sql('''select <columnname1>, <cloumnname2>... from <tablename>''', conn)

-Now you can work with the Pandas data frame as covered in section [Data Exploration and Feature Generation from Blob Source](http://azure.microsoft.com/en-us/documentation/articles/data-science-process-process-data-blob/).
+Now you can work with the Pandas data frame as covered in section [Process Azure Blob Data](http://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-process-data-blob/).

 ### Azure Data Science in Action Example

 For an end-to-end walkthrough example of the Azure Data Science Process using a public dataset, see [Azure Data Science Process in Action](http://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-process-sql-walkthrough/).

 [1]: ./media/machine-learning-data-science-process-sql-server-virtual-machine/reader_db_featurizedinput.png